ljbc1994/BlazorIntersectionObserver/README.md

 }
 ```

+## Additional Information

+### Upgrading to `2.0.1`+

+In versions prior to `2.0.1`, the `IntersectionObserve` component didn't require a reference to the node as it was wrapped in an element that was automatically observed.
+This was changed to ensure the consumer provides the reference to prevent any potential layout issues and make it explicit what element should be observed.

+Therefore, before `2.0.1`, if the consumer had an element with `display: none;` within the `IntersectionObserve` component, this would have worked.
+However, as we're now observing the element provided as opposed to a wrapped element, this will no longer work.
+To resolve this, you can wrap the observed element in a div and observe the container div instead of the observed element.

 ## Feature Requests
 There's so much that `IntersectionObserver` can do, so if you have any requests or you want better documentation and examples, feel free to make a pull request or create an issue!